Creditas/challenge/frontend/README.md

 ## tête-à-tête

-A simple Chat using WebRTC
+A simple Chat App using WebRTC

 ### How to start
 ````